-Children under age 18 years need a parent or guardian to give consent for them to get a COVID-19 vaccine.
+Consent for a COVID-19 vaccine for children under age 18 years is provided by a parent or guardian.
 If a parent or guardian cannot be at the appointment, they can give consent in writing using the consent form at ahs.ca/VaccineUnder18.
 In some cases, children under age 18 years may be able to give their own consent.